alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/BatteryStatus-v1.md

   associated with the battery levels, each element of the array refers to the level expressed by its index; the array can be:
     * empty: there are no string to communicate
-    * list a string for each element from 0 to **MaxBatteryLevel** examples of output are: "Low", "Med", "High"
+    * list a string for each element from 0 to **MaxBatteryValue** examples of output are: "Low", "Med", "High"

 Errors raised by this method:

+  * org.alljoyn.Error.FeatureNotAvailable --- Returend if the MaxBatteryValue
+  is 100.
-  * org.alljoyn.Error.LanguageNotSupported --- The language
+  * org.alljoyn.Error.LanguageNotSupported --- Returned if the language
-  specified is not supported
+  specified is not supported.

 ### Signals